semver/semver/semver.md

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST comprise only ASCII alphanumerics [0-9A-Za-z].
 Identifiers MUST NOT be empty.
 Build metadata MUST be ignored when determining version precedence.
 Thus two versions that differ only in the build metadata, have the same precedence.
 Examples: 1.0.0-alpha+001, 1.0.0+20130313144700,